 Ya, ya.
 Well, it’s an origin story, so again I don’t consider myself playing Deadpool.
 I’m the thing that will eventually become Deadpool.
 But ya, he’s scarred up.
 You’re gonna see the scars.
 That’s all in there.

-Some of the other questions included how it was like being on set and working with Hugh and other major players of the cast – To which he replied he loved it, especially compared to the dysfunctional set of Blade Trinity.
+Some of the other questions included how it was like being on set and working with Hugh Jackman and other major players of the cast – To which he replied he loved it, especially compared to the dysfunctional set of Blade Trinity.
 Another question was about the extent of his role in the film.
-Ryan said it was initially a cameo as he had two other movies he was part of already, but the later “re-shoots” for Wolverine we heard about in January were actually to do many of his scenes including a big sword-fighting sequence where he does his own stunts.
+Ryan said it was initially a cameo as he had two other movies he was part of already, but the later “re-shoots” for Wolverine we heard about in January were actually to add many of his scenes, including a big sword-fighting sequence where he does his own stunts.

 What do you think?